JKLee0717/Personal-Website/content/publication/aaai24_UTE/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: _Proceedings of the 37th AAAI Conference on Artificial Intelligence_ (__AAAI__), 2023
+publication: _Proceedings of the 38th AAAI Conference on Artificial Intelligence_ (__AAAI__), 2024
-publication_short: _AAAI_ 2023 [Oral presentation]
+publication_short: _AAAI_ 2024

-abstract: We study model-based reinforcement learning (RL) for episodic Markov decision processes (MDP) whose transition probability is parametrized by an unknown transition core with features of state and action.
-Despite much recent progress in analyzing algorithms in the linear MDP setting, the understanding of more general transition models is very restrictive.
-In this paper, we establish a provably efficient RL algorithm for the MDP whose state transition is given by a multinomial logistic model.
-To balance the exploration-exploitation trade-off, we propose an upper confidence bound-based algorithm.
-We show that our proposed algorithm achieves $\tilde{\mathcal{O}}(d \sqrt{H^3 T})$ regret bound where $d$ is the dimension of the transition core, $H$ is the horizon, and $T$ is the total number of steps.
-To the best of our knowledge, this is the first model-based RL algorithm with multinomial logistic function approximation with provable guarantees.
-We also comprehensively evaluate our proposed algorithm numerically and show that it consistently outperforms the existing methods, hence achieving both provable efficiency and practical superior performance.
+abstract: In reinforcement learning, temporal abstraction in the action space, exemplified by action repetition, is a technique to facilitate policy learning through extended actions.
+However, a primary limitation in previous studies of action repetition is its potential to degrade performance, particularly when sub-optimal actions are repeated.
+This issue often negates the advantages of action repetition.
+To address this, we propose a novel algorithm named Uncertainty-aware Temporal Extension (UTE).
+UTE employs ensemble methods to accurately measure uncertainty during action extension.
+This feature allows policies to strategically choose between emphasizing exploration or adopting an uncertainty-averse approach, tailored to their specific needs.
+We demonstrate the effectiveness of UTE through experiments in Gridworld and Atari 2600 environments.
+Our findings show that UTE outperforms existing action repetition algorithms, effectively mitigating their inherent limitations and significantly enhancing policy learning efficiency.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.